Collaborative Lead Group

 Michelle Mackenzie became Shelter WA's CEO in March 2018.
 She has a passion for social justice, human rights and working with people, communities and institutions to advocate and deliver more affordable and diverse housing choice.
 She is passionate about working collaboratively to design and deliver an affordable housing system.

-Sam is a qualified CPA and MBA financial professional with over twenty years’ experience leading teams through change and continuous improvement.
+Sam is a qualified CPA and MBA professional with over twenty years’ experience leading teams through change and continuous improvement.
 Sam has worked in a number of industries, including the public sector, infrastructure, construction, transport, oil & gas, property, haulage and professional accounting practice.
-After working in the Aged Care industry for a few years, Sam now works at St Bart’s contributing to the journey of working towards a world where everyone has a home.
+After working in the Aged Care industry for a few years, Sam now works at St Bart’s contributing to the journey of working towards a community where everyone has a safe and secure place to call home.

 Daniel Morrison is a Noongar/Yamitji man from Perth Western Australia.
 He’s a family man with a partner and two children.
 Daniel is currently the Chief Executive Officer at Wungening Aboriginal Corporation based in Perth.By growing the organisation and expanding its focus and access Wungening has increased choices for Aboriginal people.